-The question now becomes: is there anything left worth visiting in Bohol?
-Fortunately, the answer is yes.
-There are still a lot of things you can see and do in Bohol.
+Fortunately, reconstruction efforts in the recent years have succeeded in restoring these churches, especially Baclayon.
+So yes, there are still a lot of things you can see and do in Bohol.
 Here are some of them.

 Some of the hills in Carmen have been damaged by the earthquake.
 The viewing deck which people used as a vantage point had also been completely destroyed.
 However, there are literally hundreds of these hills scattered around the province, so you could still see quite a few of them intact.